yul154/Summary-and-Interviews/Core Java.md

 ## How hash map work internally ?
 What's hash algorithm what's the output of hash function, what's the hash function.

-HashMap in Java works on hashing principles.
-It is a data structure which allows us to store object and retrieve it in constant time O(1) provided we know the key.
-In hashing, hash functions are used to link key and value in HashMap.
+* HashMap in Java works on hashing principles.
+* It is a data structure which allows us to store object and retrieve it in constant time O(1) provided we know the key.
+* In hashing, hash functions are used to link key and value in HashMap.
 Objects are stored by calling put(key, value) method of HashMap and retrieved by calling get(key) method.
 When we call put method, the hashcode() method of the key object is called so that the hash function of the map can find a bucket location to store value object.
+* Hashing in its simplest form, is a way to assigning a unique code for any variable/object after applying any formula/algorithm on its properties.
+* Hash function should return the same hash code each and every time when the function is applied on same or equal objects

 ## How does HashSet is implemented in Java, How does it use Hashing?